-Given that \ours utilizes \texttt{EDIT} command for debugging and refinement, we conduct a further analysis on the details of the code modifications.
-To characterize the modification statistics, we define two key metrics: average editing turns and average lines per turn, which are calculated by $N_{\text{turns}}/N_{\text{runs}}$ and $N_{\text{lines}}/N_{\text{turns}}$ respectively.
+Given that \ours utilizes \texttt{EDIT} command for debugging and refinement, we conduct a further analysis on the details of the code editing.
+To characterize the editing statistics, we define two key metrics: average editing turns and average lines per turn, which are calculated by $N_{\text{turns}}/N_{\text{runs}}$ and $N_{\text{lines}}/N_{\text{turns}}$ respectively.
 Here, ${N_{\text{lines}}}$ is the total number of edited lines, ${N_{\text{turns }}}$ is the total number of edit turns, and ${N_{\text {runs}}}$ is the total number of successful runs.
-This analysis considers only cases where the generated code is executable and within the method replication, and experiment execution subphases.
+This analysis exclusively considers executable code generated during the method replication and experiment execution subphases.

-The results indicate that utilizing \texttt{o3-mini} as the LLM backbone is significantly more efficient than \texttt{Claude-3.5-Sonnet}, which is evidenced by the fewer debugging and refinement iterations required to converge on high replicability and executable experiment implementations.
+The results indicate that utilizing \texttt{o3-mini} and \texttt{Gemini-2.5-Pro} as the LLM backbone are more efficient than \texttt{Claude-3.5-Sonnet}, as evidenced by the fewer debugging and refinement iterations required to converge on high replicability and executable experiment implementations.